2025-12-26 Author : ZCS

 ZCS supports over-the-air (OTA) security updates to protect merchants at scale.

-Security depends heavily on the POS manufacturer’s engineering standards, software integrity, and certification coverage.
+POS security depends heavily on the POS manufacturer’s engineering standards, software integrity, and certification coverage.

 Choosing poorly engineered devices increases risks of:Malware,Hidden backdoors,Weak encryption,High fraud liability.